Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ### Quit the game

-The game saves the universe automatically at the beginning of each turn.
+The game performs auto save at the beginning of each turn.
 You can find the saved files in the `saves` directory where your game is located.

 To quit the game, you can directly close it,